Rated Among the Best Wrongful Death Lawyers in Houston

 Sutliff & Stout fought to make my situation a bit more bearable…

 Sutliff & Stout immediately started working on my case and resolved it as soon as they could, because they understood I had been through enough after the death of my husband.
-Although a number of lawyers refused to help me because of the risk and cost involved in my case, Sutliff & Stout boldly took on my case and obtained a settlement that secured my economic future and, thereby, lessening the load on my shoulders after the accident.
+A number of lawyers refused to help me because of the risk and cost involved in my case.
+Sutliff & Stout boldly took on my case and obtained a settlement that secured my economic future.
 Where the other lawyers turned their backs, Sutliff & Stout fought to make my situation a bit more bearable. – Linda F. Read and watch more client testimonials…

 Sutliff & Stout’s Wrongful Death Case Results

 Below you’ll find a few sample wrongful death case results that we’ve achieved for our clients.
 To see more case results from our firm click here.

 Please note that prior results do not guarantee a similar outcome in your case.